shakfu/xtgen/research/pd-file-format.md

 #X restore 41 136 pd thiscanvas;
 ```

-Remarks:
+Notes:

-In this example patch there are two canvas definitions.
+In this example patch there are two canvas definitions:

-The first example has a special syntax, the attributes `[name]` and `[open_on_load]` have been replaced by a `[font_size]` attribute.
+1. The first example has a special syntax, the attributes `[name]` and `[open_on_load]` have been replaced by a `[font_size]` attribute.
 This is only the case when the canvas definition is the first record in the patchfile, to define the position and size of the main patcher window, and set the default font size.
 When a first canvas definition is absent the default values of PureData are used.
 Note that in this case you can alter the default font size with a command line parameter.

-The second example shows a regular internal subpatch definition.
+2. The second example shows a regular internal subpatch definition.
 Normally a canvas defintion is always postceeded with a restore element to define the position within the canvas, and the name of the subpatch.

 Presumably, the canvas name in the canvas defintion and restore definition should be thesame.

+\newpage

 ### X